SurrealAI/surreal/docs/surreal_kube_gke.md

     k80-robosuite:
         ...
 ```
 When creating an experiment, the template is selected as an argument to `surreal-kube`.
 The default ones are good for now, we will use them later.
-If you want more information about creation setting, check [the documentation](creation_settings.md).
+If you want more information about creation settings, check [the documentation](creation_settings.md).

 ## Launch Experiments
 With everything setup.
 You can use the `surreal-kube` commandline to create the distributed experiment.
 The syntax for creating an experiment is